g33k5p34k/PleistoDist/README.md

 # PleistoDist
 Distance matrices between islands normalised over Pleistocene time

-[Last updated: 29 Nov 2020]
+[Last updated: 3 Dec 2020]

 ## Introduction

 PleistoDist is a tool for visualising and quantifying the effects of Pleistocene-era sea level change on islands over time.
-This tool consists of a series of Python scripts that utilise standard ArcPy functions to generate maps of island extents for different Pleistocene-era sea levels, and calculate the mean inter-island distance normalised over time.
+This tool consists of a series of Python scripts that utilise standard ArcPy functions to generate maps of island extents for different Pleistocene-era sea levels, and calculate the mean inter-island and inter-sample distance normalised over time.

 ## Requirements